 - Salary packages – be prepared to pay more and demand more.
 Know your numbers before you start the hiring process.

 - Alignment – align the companies’ priorities with the candidates’ priorities throughout the hiring process.
-Like selling, please don’t focus on talking about your company; focus on asking candidates their priorities.
+Like selling, please don’t focus on talking about your company; focus on asking candidates about their priorities.

 Sales Focus Advisory has extensive experience in consulting sales and marketing personnel and management recruitment.
 We specialise in assisting companies in finding the right talent in competitive markets during the great re-alignment.